SCIENCE EDUCATION INSTITUTE

 We currently have no upcoming Family ASTRO Leader Trainings, held at RVCC or 4-H facilities in New Jersey.

-If you would like to inquire about Family ASTRO training, please contact Theresa Moody at
+If you would like to inquire about Family ASTRO training, please contact Dave Allison at

 Night Sky Adventures helps families get to know the bright stars and constellations of each season.
 Families get to build their own star finder, put their family heroes in the sky, and do a celestial treasure hunt.